coryalder/ProjectSlot/readme.md

 # CAD

-The project is build in FreeCAD, which I am VERY new to so if you have suggestions for ways to improve the CAD, please make a PR or open an issue.
+The project is built in FreeCAD, which I am VERY new to so if you have suggestions for ways to improve the CAD, please make a PR or open an issue.
 Editable parameters are found in a FreeCAD spreadsheet, for quick editing.

 Note: if you make `Spreadsheet.pcb_width` too small when adjusting `pcb-slide-in-clip`, you'll have to reduce `Spreadsheet.chamfer` as well.
 When shrinking the PCB width, if you notice one of the sides getting cut off, try changing in 1mm increments - freecad seems to get confused if you change it too dramatically.